 3) Surgery: this has happened to many patients, and usually involves partial or total removal of your gland.
 Janie’s mother had most of her thyroid gland removed with a little left, but that little bit became hyper nearly 20 years later along with bulging eyes, and she had RAI to kill the remaining thyroid tissue.

-And a fairly new FOURTH OPTION: Low Dose Naltrexone.
+4) And a fairly new FOURTH OPTION: Low Dose Naltrexone.
 Graves patients have reported a lowering of antibodies with their use of LDN, as well as improvement of Graves’-related symptoms.
-Typical starting doses are as low as 0.5 mg, or 1.5 mg, then patients raise every few weeks until they get up 3 mg or 4.5 mg at the most.
-It will initially cause vivid dreaming, but that subsides in a few weeks.
+Typical starting doses are as low as 0.5 mg, or 1.5 mg, then patients raise every few weeks until they get up 3 mg or 4.5 mg.
+Some go higher.
+It may initially cause vivid dreaming, but that subsides in a few weeks.
 Google “Graves LDN” and you’ll find a lot to read.

 I see a lot of Graves’ patients on STTM’s hypothyroid groups.
 Why is that?